Spotify Enhanced Audiences Dashboard

 However, if a user knows which Moment they are interested in, or want to just see the detailed data on all listening, they can switch over to "Expanded View", which has data modules for audience demographics (gender, age, location), platform usage (in general and throughout a day), and music listening information (top artists, genres, keywords, and emerging tracks).

 To tackle this IA challenge, I decided to make a 3D prototype so I could really understand the product I was building in physical space.
-I was inspired to try an exercise like this by an article on spatial interfaces.
+I was inspired to try an exercise like this by Pasquale D'Silva's article on spatial interfaces.

-With this in mind, I realized Table View could be another tab that literally sits on top of the other folds of the accordion.
+With this in mind, I reimagined Table View as another tab that sits on top of the other folds of the accordion.

 Other Design Challenges

-Every time I met with the developers, our internal users, or my manager, I would come across new questions and design challenges I had to iterate around.
-For example, it is easier to create a design around ideal data, where people are always listening to music at different times of the day depending on what Moment they're listening to.
-Looking at the data however, you find that almost every Moment will have female as the predominant gender and every single Moment (currently) is dominated by mobile.
-Beyond that, narrowing the data set down to female only through filters will also leave you with "100% female" down entire column.
-So, I had to think about how the colors and design would work in these non-ideal situations.
+Discussing the product with the developers, our internal users, and my mentor would surface new questions and design challenges to iterate on.
+For example, considering only the ideal data simplifies the problem.
+If people are always listening to music at different times of the day depending on what Moment they're listening to, the design would be serving its purpose.
+Looking at the real data, however, I found that almost every Moment had female as the predominant gender and every Moment was dominated by mobile usage.
+Beyond that, narrowing the data set down to female-only using filters would leave you with "100% female" down the entire first column.
+This made it necessary to think about how the color system and design could best serve these non-ideal situations with real, messy data.

-The use of iconography also presented another problem.
-I used icons, because I wanted a user to be able to pick out a certain data entry and scan the column for the same (e.g. I want to look at day time, so I scan the column for the sun and cloud icon and the medium tint purple).
-Icons are easier to differentiate between at a glance than text that may be the same character length.
-However, I soon realized that there are 30 possible genres, half of which would be quite the challenge to turn into an icon (e.g. R&B).
-Remembering one of my original goals of creating a modular tool that scales with more data, I had to think about what to do if even more columns were added in the future.
-Age Group is an important column that we want to incorporate in the near future, and that really poses a challenge for iconography.
-In the end, I felt it was still useful to have icons for gender, device, and time of day, all of which have a very limited number of possible entries, so I kept the icons for those and relied on color differentiation for other columns.
+The use of iconography also presented another challenge.
+I used icons so that users could pick out a certain category and scan the column for more of the same.
+Icons can make certain things clearer at a glance than mere text.
+However, I soon realized that there are 30 possible genres, half of which would be quite a challenge to represent as an icon (e.g. R&B).
+Remembering one of my original goals of creating a modular tool that scales with more data, I had to consider the possibility even more columns getting added in the future.
+Age Group is an important column that we wanted to incorporate in the near future, and that really posed a challenge for iconography.
+In the end, I felt it was still useful to have icons for gender, device, and time of day, all of which have a limited number of possible entries.
+Thus, I kept the icons for those and relied on color differentiation for other columns.

 Current Flow Map

-After many iterations, this is the product I presented at the end of the internship, with various click states mapped out.
+After many iterations, this is the product I presented at the end of my internship.